CLSherrod/clsherrod.github.io/_posts/2007-08-15-how-to-identify-an-opportunity.md

 published: true
 comments: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - entrepreneurship
-permalink: "/how-to-identify-an-opportunity/"
+permalink: /how-to-identify-an-opportunity/
 excerpt: What to consider when looking for opportunities.
 ---
 Richard Branson is what I consider the best entrepreneur.
 Here is what he considers for looking for an opportunity.